 - a.
 Special Preference 1: Working 24 Months, Elderly and Disabled - i. i.
-Elderly and Disabled Families ii. ii.
+Elderly and Disabled Families Any head of household or their spouse, age 62 or older or receiving social security disability, supplemental security income (SSI) disability benefits, or any other payments based on an individual's inability to work, or third party certification of disability. - ii. ii.
 Working Head of Household iii.
 Any head of household, spouse or co-head of household legally employed by an employer in a full-time capacity.